Here’s a bio and summary of Dr. Dave’s contributions to the pool world and here are some background articles:

 I certainly have a more high-tech approach than many pool instructors.
 For example, I do detailed video analysis of each student’s technique.
 I also help the students learn to understand what they are doing and why and how certain things work or don’t work at the table.
 Some instructors just tell them what to do.
 I think my approach is better in the long run … and more fun.

-How did you start with the idea of writing your books?
+How did you start with the idea of writing your pool book?

 It takes a lot of dedication to write a book, did it take you a while to complete, and what was involved?